Zuriel Oduwole: Redefining primary education methods - school vs. education

-As an emerging pillar supporting world class education in the middle east, the Qatar Foundation sponsored the establishment of globally renowned Universities in its capital city of Doha.
-They include major US and European institutions Northwestern University, Texas A&M University, HEC Paris, and Georgetown University.
-This is augmented by the foundations bi-annual WISE education summit, that draws policy makers, world leaders, and development [education engineers] with the aim of creating and evaluating real time education models and solutions for the worlds education challenges.
-For its December 2021 summit edition, along with Sierra Leones minister of basic education David Sengeh and dozens of professionals, women and young trailblazers, Zuriel Oduwole was invited to share the success story of her 'alternative education' model and initiative that teaches real world skills such as basic film making to young people who are out of traditional schools and classrooms, but still want the power, benefit and advantage of an education.
-She shared that these initiatives on a larger national and regional scale would greatly reduce the annual number of hundreds of millions of out of school children, across the globe.
+For the Qatar Foundation's December 2021 bi-annual WISE education summit, Oduwole was invited to share the success story of her 'alternative education' model and initiative that teaches real world skills such as basic film making to young people who are out of traditional schools and classrooms.
+She shared that these initiatives on a larger national and regional scale would greatly reduce the annual number of hundreds of millions of out of school children across the globe.